sabhiram/sabhiram.github.io/_posts/2015-02-16-sending_wol_packets_with_golang.md

 ### Initializing a Magic Packet

-Since the only real "input" to a `MagicPacket` is a valid MAC address, it should make sense to have a convenience function to create, initialize and inject the MAC address into a new `MagicPacket`.
+Since the only real "input" to a MagicPacket is a valid MAC address, it should make sense to have a convenience function to create, initialize and inject the MAC address into a new MagicPacket.

 First some globals.
 Here we call out the delims which might separate the bytes of a MAC Address, and a Regex to match for valid MAC Addresses:
 {% highlight go %}